Nastel/TNT4J/README.md

 <b>Several key features make TNT4J a prime choice for your java application:</b>

-### Log4j Integration
+### Logback & Log4J Integration
-TNT4J integrates with log4j or any other logging framework via a concept of an `EventSink`.
+TNT4J integrates with Logback & Log4J or any other logging framework via a concept of an `EventSink`.
 TNT4J default integration is with log4j.

 First, all TNT4J messages can be routed via a log4j event sink and therefore can take advantage of the whole log4j framework.
-Second, TNT4J includes `TNT4JAppender` for log4j which allows developers to send log4j messages to TNT4J via this appender and take advantage of TNT4j functionality.
+Second, TNT4J includes `TNT4JAppender` for log4j & Logback which allows developers to send event messages to TNT4J via this corresponding appenders and take advantage of TNT4j functionality.

-Developers may also enrich log4j messages and pass context to TNT4J using hashtag enrichment scheme.
-Hash tags are used to decorate log4j messages with important meta data about each log message.
-This meta data is used to generate TNT4J tracking events (same tags can be passed using log4j `MDC` object):
+Developers may also enrich event messages and pass context to TNT4J using hashtag enrichment scheme.
+Hash tags are used to decorate event messages with important meta data about each log message.
+This meta data is used to generate TNT4J tracking events:
 ```java
 logger.info("Starting a tnt4j activity #beg=Test, #app=" + Log4JTest.class.getName());
 logger.warn("First log message #app=" + Log4JTest.class.getName() + ", #msg='1 Test warning message'");